solislemuslab/network-simulation-study/level_2/pipeline/README.md

 The `jobs` directory is sent to HTC to be analyzed (see below)

-### Toy Analysis
-This analysis uses some of the networks generated under the **Main Analysis** but sets their inheritance proportions to 0.5 before simulating data.
-It assumes phylogenetic networks were already generated with `01.generate_datasets.R` and uses modified scripts to generate the CFS and prep jobs for the HTC.
-- `generate_toy_datasets.R` This is similar to the `01.generate_datasets.R` file but doesn't actually simulate networks.
-It calls `02.sim_gts_toy.jl` and then packages all starting data into a `jobs_toy` folder for the HTC
-- `02.sim_gts_toy.jl` to generate CFS and starting trees.

 ## HTC Network inference and Analysis

 HTC resources were used for the main SNaQ inference and other computationally intense analyses.
-See the README in the `htc_files` folder for a description of the files for inference and analysis.
+See the README in the `htc` folder for a description of the files for inference and analysis.

 ## Network Inference and Comparison

+NOTE: most analyses of networks were relegated to htc resources.
+See the README in the `htc` folder for a description of this process.
+These relegated analyses can still be performed locally using the `analysis.jl` script.
+Below we describe the analysis scripts that were not used on htc or were ad-hoc analyses.

 Here we analyze the properties of the simulated networks, estimated networks, and compare these results.
 The following files are used here summarize information on the simulated networks: